aritramandalofficial/Machine-Learning-End-to-End-House-price-prediction-project/README.md

 Medv corresponds to the price

+## Project step:
+1. We first understand the dataset.
+2. We find relation between columns using correlation matrix.
-We use rest of the features to predict the price.
+3. We develop a model which can predict the house price.
+4. We deploy the model using pkl files.